The bytes // they want you

 An illustration of a more complicated simplification process.

 During simplification, you take one branch and test the value.
 If it still causes a failure, you continue going down.
 Once you reach a value that doesn’t fail, you take a step back and try the next branch.
-When you tried all branches from a value and none of them caused a failure, you got to a minimal reproducer[3].
+When you tried all branches from a value and none of them caused a failure, you got to a minimal reproducer[3]This claim is not really true in general.
+Possibly, there could exist a branch from one of the value’s ancestors which could lead to an even smaller reproducer but was not tried.
+If this is true for your type, consider making the extra effort to make the simplification traverse all possible paths so you are guaranteed to get an actually minimal reproducer..

 Now I drew the illustration with values that have multiple “parents”.
 This represents a situation where you can get to a value in different ways.
 In a vector with at least two elements, you can get to an empty vector by removing the elements in different orders.
 But in the implementation of ValueTree, you have to make sure that calling complicate will get you back to the parent on which you previously called simplify, not an arbitrary parent.
 Otherwise, you could introduce cycles and your shrinking process might never terminate.

 The design of proptest, in particular the existence of ValueTree encapsulation of the generated value, allows thinking about how to represent the value under the hood.
 Because in more complicated cases, it may be valuable to choose a representation that is not the actual type it represents.
 Why?
-Because we must not forget that we will eventually be asked to simplify the values of our type[4], and if our type is complex, it may not be an easy task.
+Because we must not forget that we will eventually be asked to simplify the values of our type[4] Unless you are the type of a programmer who writes code without bugs., and if our type is complex, it may not be an easy task.

 So we want to generate value trees that satisfy the following goals: